 Find out how to get the most out of PubMed by using the tutorials below:

 These are just some key databases relevant to searching for clinical information:

-If you need an item that is not available via a database that the University of Otago subscribes to, or in print form in the library, request a free copy using the Get It Interloan service:
+If you need an item that is not available via a database that the University of Otago subscribes to, or in print form in the library, request a free copy using the Interloan service: